tsnorri/panvc3/README.md

 ### With [conda-build](https://docs.conda.io/projects/conda-build/en/stable/index.html)

 A conda package can be built with conda-build as follows.
-The build script has been tested with conda-build 3.25.0.
+The build script has been tested with conda-build 3.25.0. [glibc](https://www.gnu.org/software/libc/) 2.28 or newer is required.

 1. `cd conda`
 2. `./conda-build.sh`